-Since their introduction in the early 90’s, hydration systems (also referred to as hydration reservoirs and hydration bladders) have become increasingly popular among hikers, trekkers, mountaineers and other outdoor enthusiasts.
+Since their introduction in the early 90’s, hydration bladders (also referred to as hydration reservoirs and hydration systems) have become increasingly popular among hikers, trekkers, mountaineers and other outdoor enthusiasts.
 This is mainly due to the fact that they, unlike water bottles, allow easy access to water and you have your hands free when drinking.
-The popularity of hydration systems was quickly noticed by manufacturers of backpacks, which is why most backpacks available nowadays are hydration system compatible.
+The popularity of hydration bladders was quickly noticed by manufacturers of backpacks, which is why most backpacks these days are hydration system compatible.
 By compatible we mean that the backpack has an opening for the tube and a sleeve or pocket that can hold a water reservoir.
-That does not, however, mean that every compatible backpack actually comes with a hydration system; it is more common that the hydration system has to be purchased separately.
+That does not, however, mean that all backpacks actually comes with a hydration bladder.
+It is indeed more common that the hydration bladder has to be purchased separately.

 While there are many good things about hydration systems, they do also have quite some shortcomings in comparison to water bottles.
 In the following we will go through the advantages and disadvantages of hydration systems when compared to simple “disposable” water bottles.

 Check out our selection of the Best Hydration Bladders as well.